Facts On Zimbabwe

 Certainly in the first millennium AD,

-long before Livingstone’s
+long before Livingstone’s discovery, the lower

 Zambezi was a highway for Arab